 There are only two of these bright blue basketballs.
-Not that there should be any more, given the mark up from the humble $169.95 Spalding that many NBA players use.
+There should be no anymore, given the mark up from the humble $169.95 Spalding that many NBA players use.
 Insists Chavez, “it can certainly be used for play.”
 At that price, it better be!

 [Via – Hollywoodreporter]